act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Passed Example 3

-The text node automatically updates every 3 seconds after the page completes loading.
-A mechanism is available to hide the automatically updating content.
+The text content automatically updates every 3 seconds after the page completes loading.
+A button is available to hide the automatically updating content.

 ```html
 <body onload="start()">